 A spring-fed pool is locaated near the carpark – but the accumulated salts of the surrounding basin means the water is undrinkable.
 Badwater Basin is thouigh to be named after an early explorer’s horse refused to drink the water here.

 A long, white salty “finger” stretches out from the end of the boardwalk, providing access onto the salt flat, and it’s possible to cross the entire basin.
 From the salt flat there are view of the Amargosa Range on one side (the location of Dante’s View where I’ve just come from) and the Panamint Mountains some distamce away on the other side.

 After my Badwater Basin hike across the salt pan, I continue down Badwater Road.
 It winds around the edge of the salt flats and the foothills of the Black Mountains for a while, before becoming dead straight again.
 Towards the end of the Black Mountain range, the road bears east and crosses the mountains at Jubilee Pass, before leaving Death Valley National Park.

-I think I’ll be back – there are many more walks I’d like to do, and while I’ve always associated Death Valley with the salt pans, there’s a huge diversity of landscapes.
+I think I’ll be back – there are many more walks I’d like to do, and while I’ve always associated Death Valley with the enormous salt pans, there’s a huge diversity of landscapes.

 |Maps||National Geographic Death Valley (1:165K)|